We take a look at the following:

-- Tell your new employer to pay your super contributions into an existing super account you already have with another super fund or the super fund of your choice.
+2. Tell your new employer to pay your super contributions into an existing super account you already have with another super fund or the super fund of your choice.

 What does your new employer need to do about your super?

-When you start a new job, the amount of paperwork to fill in and decisions to make about everything from which bank account you want your pay to go into, to whether or not to join the social club can be overwhelming.
-But it might be a good idea not to just tick the third box on the standard choice form to accept the super fund your employer nominates without taking the time to think about your options first.
+When you start a new job, there may be a large amount of paperwork to fill in and decisions to make – about everything from which bank account you want your pay to go into, to whether or not to join a social club.
+You might want to take the time to consider your super options before simply ticking the box to accept the super fund your employer nominates.

 If you want to stay with your current super fund (until the rules potentially change on 1 July 2021 in the event parliament passes the proposed legislation) you need to let your new employer know.
 Many super funds will generate a pre-filled form that you can have emailed to yourself or directly to your new employer that contains all of the fund information and account details your new employer needs.

-If you decide to go with your employer’s designated super fund, you simply need to advise your new employer you would like your super to be paid into their default fund, and you can specify this on the standard choice form your employer gives you when you start your new job.
+If you decide to go with your employer’s preferred super fund, you can advise your new employer you would like your super to be paid into their default fund, and you can specify this on the standard choice form your employer gives you when you start your new job.